RESOURCES FOR PARENTS

 Parent Leadership Team

-Parent activists meet once a month at the school.
+Parent leaders meet once a month.
 During these meetings, parents plan class events such as Family Math Night, Family Reading Night and Family Movie Night.
-They also participate in school-wide events/fundraisers such as Harvest Fest in October, holiday dinners at Thanksgiving and Christmas and the annual Holiday Bazaar in December, and the Talent Showcase in April.
+They also participate in school-wide events/fundraisers such as Harvest Fest in October, holiday dinners at Thanksgiving and Christmas, the annual Gala in May, and Parent University workshops throughout the school year.